apparebit/shantay/README.md

 Depending on available memory and processor cores, `--workers` may speed up distillation and/or summarization.
 It takes the number of worker processes as its only argument.
-Since Pola.rs is rather aggressive in its use of hardware resources, the number of workers should probably be small, 2 or 3, no more.
+Since Pola.rs is rather aggressive in its use of hardware resources, the number of workers should probably be small, 2 or 3, but no more.

 Summary statistics are stored in `db.parquet` for the full database and in a file named after the category, platform, or filter for distilled data.
 For